One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Defenses

 \subsection{Test-Time Adversarial Defense}

 Recent studies have also focused on \emph{test-time} adversarial defense, which aims to defend against adversarial examples \emph{without} expensive retraining or modifications to the original classifier.
-In this section, we highlight three representative approaches.
+A complementary line of online backdoor defense decouples safety decisions from a potentially compromised victim model by using an independent VLM for external semantic auditing \cite{xu2026internal}.
+In this section, we highlight three representative approaches for adversarial examples.

 \textbf{DiffPure} \cite{nie2022DiffPure} applies diffusion models for adversarial purification.
 Specifically, it diffuses the input with controlled noise and then uses the reverse generative process of diffusion models to “purify” adversarial perturbations.
 DiffPure is model-agnostic and effectively defends against previously unseen attacks.